 Provar Solution #3: Automatic Drawer Handling

-In Provar, these drawers are handled automatically by Provar and do not need to be mapped by the user:
+In Provar Automation, these drawers are handled automatically and do not need to be mapped by the user.

-All that’s needed is mapping the field as usual, and Provar’s metadata integration will handle the arrow set.
-It reduces failures by ensuring the right field is visible d during the test.
+All that’s needed is mapping the field as usual, and Provar Automation‘s metadata integration will handle the arrow set.
+It reduces failures by ensuring the right field is visible during the test.

-Splunk achieved an overall 75% reduction in test effort after three months of using Provar for their Salesforce CPQ testing solution.
-Click here to read the success story.
+Splunk achieved an overall 75% reduction in test effort after three months of using Provar Automation for their Salesforce CPQ testing solution.
+Read their success story here!